leonardosuave/NestJS/README.md

     The are the option to specific routes using .forRoutes() or specific route that not want to use the middleware using .exclude().

 ## Guards
   The Guards are used to verify if can or not access routes, its used to verify if user are authenticated or has permission to access the routes.
-(Like middleware).
+(Like middleware), returning true or false only.
+  The Guards are created to verify only one things, to verify more things you need to create more guards and do the verify separately.
+  Ex: auth-guards.ts verify if token is valid and if valid return user infos.
+      auth-status-guard.ts verify if token is valid and return true or false. (fastest route to verify if token in use already valid and if false need create a new token).

+  - Create guards
+    Create the class implements CanActive from @nestjs/cammon;
+    Add contructor() if neccessary import a service to do the verify. add method canActivate(context: ExecutionContext) and this method will have the logic to verify if guards can be tru or false.